-Q6.
-The participants in the demonstration will be identified, but the PWG will not make public the results of a particular company’s demonstration.
-However the company will be free to do so.
-Therefore, for this reason and for the agreed upon utility of the demonstration, what is tested should be meaningful but not excessively restrictive.
+Q6..
 Recognizing that most of the MIB groups, including all mandatory groups, are read-only, what do you consider a sufficient test for interoperability of each object?

 MIB walk showing that objects are supported

 MIB Walk showing reported values agree with actual power state